 Think about it: what other EV brand can offer you a stylish, practical SUV with plenty of space for the whole family, with a remarkably extensive standard equipment and 320 km range (WLTP) for a fair price?

-Let’s take a look at the MG ZS EV in Comfort trim with the 50.3 kWh Standard Range battery.
+Let’s take a look at the MG ZS EV Excite Standard Range with the 51.1 kWh Standard Range battery.
 If you list what this version offers as standard in terms of safety (MG Pilot), infotainment (MG iSMART Lite), driving performance (177 ps), manufacturer’s warranty (7 years/150,000 km), AC charging capability (6.6 kW) and DC fast-charging capability (5-80% in 40 min), combined with the high quality, the attractive SUV design and the spacious, practical interior, the MG ZS EV Standard Range is one of the best offerings on the European EV market today.

 The Standard Range battery can also be specified in the more generously equipped Luxury trim.
-In addition, the MG ZS EV is also available with a 70 kWh ‘Long Range’ battery.
-This version is available in both Comfort and Luxury trim and offers a range of 440 km (WLTP).
+In addition, the MG ZS EV is also available with a 72.6 kWh ‘Long Range’ battery.
+This version is available in both the Excite and the Exclusive trim and offers a range of 440 km (WLTP).
 Experience shows that many (potential) EV buyers immediately focus on the more expensive version with the longest range.
 But ask yourself: do you really need a 400+ km range?

 Let’s give you an idea of the average driving distances in Europe.
 According to data from the European Commission, European motorists drive on average just 38 kilometres per day.
 If we only look at our commuter traffic, then we cover just 28.5 kilometres on average, which takes less than half an hour.
 Furthermore, our cars are parked for an average of 23 hours a day.